• Skip to primary navigation

 • Put capacitors at transistor base because they block DC and keep audio clean.

-• If using high voltage like 12V then add one resistor with LED to limit current.
+• Also, if using high voltage like 12V then add one resistor with LED to limit current.

 • We can give audio from MP3 player, phone or microphone with preamp.